JetBrains/jetbrains_guide/src/pages/tips/back-and-forth/index.md

 ---
 type: 'tip'
 date: 2018-11-09
-title: 'Navigate Cursor Position Back and Forth '
+title: 'Navigate Cursor Position Back and Forth'
 technologies: []
 topics: ['navigation']
 author: 'pauleveritt'
-subtitle: 'Easily get back to where you were, or where you went'
+subtitle: 'Easily navigate back to where you were, or where you went.'
 seealso:
   - title: 'Navigate to Navigated Items'
     href: 'https://www.jetbrains.com/help/pycharm/navigating-to-navigated-items.html'